top of page

 Get to know George N. Ostrom

-Artistic Contributions: Ostrom was not only a soldier but also a talented artist.
+Ostrom was not only a soldier but also a talented artist.
 During his military service, he created nearly 20 detailed sketches depicting combat and camp life, many of which he inked after the war.
 These sketches are now considered national treasures of soldier art.
+Ostrom was largely self-taught but refined his techniques during his time at a Minneapolis art studio, which provided him valuable exposure to professional illustration and design work.
 His most iconic work is the original design of the Wyoming bucking horse symbol, inspired by his own colt, Redwing.
 This emblem was initially used on military equipment and later became the official symbol of Wyoming.

-Wyoming Bucking Horse Symbol: The Wyoming bucking horse and rider symbol, first designed by Ostrom during World War I, became a prominent insignia for the Wyoming National Guard.
+The Wyoming bucking horse and rider symbol, first designed by Ostrom during World War I, became a prominent insignia for the Wyoming National Guard.
 It was used on gun trails, trucks, and helmets.
 This symbol was formally adopted by the United States Army and has since become a defining image of Wyoming.
-In 1936, it was featured on Wyoming's license plates and has been a state trademark ever since.

 Prints are available for purchase in a variety of sizes and formats.